Last updated on February 22nd, 2022 at 03:36 pmJump to Recipe

 - Cover with the lid and lock it.
-Make sure the valve points to sealed.
-Select high pressure and set timer for 6 minutes.
+Make sure the valve points to sealing.
+Select high pressure and set the timer for 6 minutes.
 The pressure will build for about 10 minutes.

 - Stir risotto well and season with salt and pepper to taste.

 - Stir in thawed green peas and Parmesan cheese (1/2 cup or 1 cup) until melted and fully combined.